SohaibAjmal/Okta-TaskManager-OpenID-Enabled-App/README.md

 Make sure Open ID is enabled for your org and you have created the open id app in Okta, by going to Applications -> Add Applications
 -> Create New App -> Select Open ID and Web App from drop down.
 Set the redirect uri to "http://localhost:8081/"

+Make sure all the suer that you test are assigned to the app.

 Also, make sure that CORS is enabeld for http://localhost:8081/ in your org.
 Go to Security -> API -> CORS and add http://localhost:8081/

 # Update Files to Your Environment